 The results of webbed finger repair are dependent on the degree of fusion of the fingers.
-When joined fingers share a single fingernail, the creation of two normal-looking nails is rarely possible.
+When joined fingers share a single fingernail, the creation of two nails that each look normal is rarely possible.
 One nail will look more normal than the other.
 Some children require a second surgery, depending on the complexity of the syndactyly.

-Update Date 8/11/2012
+Update Date 9/8/2014

-Updated by: Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington.
-C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc.
+Updated by: C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.